filswan/python-mcs-sdk/README.md

 ```

 ### Create and Delete Buckets
-MetaSpace APIs allow user to create and delete buckets (At the current version of MetaSpace, only 1 bucket is allowed per user)
+Buckets APIs allow user to create and delete buckets (At the current version of Buckets, only 1 bucket is allowed per user)

 To create a bucket, we need to have a bucket name.
 ```python